dotnet-foundation/wg-membership/meetings/membership-criteria.md

 - Issues created.
 These should be well-defined issues.
 We don't evaluate issue quality based on the project maintainer's decision to accept or reject the idea.
 We do evaluate issues based on the clarity and completeness.
 - Discussion forums.
 Does the person participate in discussions in a constructive manner?

 A person need not participate in all these areas, but should be active in some of them.
+The GitHub user name must match any contribution links provided.
+GitHub activity mentioned in the contribution statement should match this ID.

 ## Event organizer